Frequently Asked QuestionsCourts of Saskatchewan

 There is no central storage place for court records in Saskatchewan.
 Instead, court records and files are stored at the court location in which the matter was heard.

-This means that requests to access court files must be made to the appropriate court – Court of Appeal, Court of Queen’s Bench or Provincial Court – at the specific court location where the record is stored.
+This means that requests to access court files must be made to the appropriate court – Court of Appeal, Court of King’s Bench or Provincial Court – at the specific court location where the record is stored.

 You may be charged a fee for the search, and the search may take some time, since the primary responsibility of court staff is to ensure that court operations run smoothly and the administration of justice is carried out.
 If the record you are searching for is quite old, the records may be stored off-site and additional time may be needed to retrieve them from storage.